 Like I said, foobar2000 hides a bunch of interesting features under its simple appearance.
 It plays a dozen formats (the list of which can be easily expanded with additional components), features gapless playback, supports full Unicode, includes advanced tagging functionality and even lets you rip audio CDs and convert files from one format to another, provided you install the necessary plug-ins.

 In all, foobar2000 would never win a design contest, but it's undoubtedly one of the lightest, fastest and most functional audio players you'll find.
+However, if you are still not convinced you can also try other alternatives such as AIMP or Winamp.

 If you value lightness and functionality over appearance in an audio player, don't hesitate: foobar2000 is the program you're looking for.